Melvin Oakes Scrapbook

 Redwood Eighth Grade Play,1950.
 In order of listing above: Eugenia Sumrall and Fay Hicks, Claudius "Bobo" Burgoyne, Bob Hollowell, Lavern Oakes (my cousin), Jane Keen, Frances Lovett, Todd Huskey, Johnny Griffin, Melvin Oakes, ?(Bonnie Marshall or Angeline Champion or Darrell Fuller or Mae Livingston), Ann Huskey, Georgia Burton, Mable Bliss and Dorothy Sadler.

-Party for Redwood Teams April 15, 1950.
+Party for Redwood Teams April 15, 1950 give by Mom and Dad.

 Each year a Miss-Lou Exposition was held in Vicksburg.
 Students and citizens competed for prizes with agricultural product and animal, canned goods, pies, etc. Students from school also competed in judging animals and farm products.
 Mr R. L. "Buddy" Smith, center of picture, was the county agent.
-Some of those in the picture are: Across back L to R: Billy Wayne Bishop, ?, Raymond Hunt, Walter "Blue" Mallett, Maybe Raymond Bakerwith chin obscured, Billy Harrison, two just to left of Smith are Johnny Griffin, Todd Huskey, to Smith's right: E. K. Walley, James Hicks and Melvin Oakes.
+Some of those in the picture are: Across back L to R: Billy Wayne Bishop, ?, Raymond Hunt, Walter "Blue" Mallett, Maybe Raymond Baker with chin obscured, Billy Harrison, two just to left of Smith are Johnny Griffin, Todd Huskey, to Smith's right: E. K. Walley, James Hicks and Melvin Oakes.
 The four in back at right are: Wilson Brent, ?, maybe Earl Martin, Richard "Dickie" Crosby.
 Front two with backs to camera: maybe Earl Martin, ?.
 At extreme left with arms crossed: ?.
 Vicksburg Evening Post October 06, 1950.

 Oakes Auto Parts Baseball Team Outing